1871fotc/fotc/docs/about/legal.md

 ## Accessibility

 We try a make this website accessible to everyone.
-If anything on this site is inaccessible to you, or you are experiencing problems accessing content, please use the links in the footer anywhere on the site to contact us [via phone][phone], [email][email], or [using a feedback form][form].
+If anything on this site is inaccessible to you, or you are experiencing problems accessing content, please use the links in the footer anywhere on the site to contact us via phone, email, or using a feedback form.

 <!--
 ## Your consent